Dirac and Maxwell systems in split octonions: Split octonions

-It is known that spinors and vectors of (4+4)-space, considered in previous section, can also be represented using split octonions instead of matrices \cite{Nash-1, Nash-2, Nash-3, DeAndrade:2000jx}.
-In our previous papers \cite{Gog-1, Gog-2, Go-Sa, Go-Gu} it was suggested to describe geometry of the (4+4)-space by the elements of the split octonions:
+It is known that spinors and vectors of (4+4)-space, considered in Sec.~\ref{sec:vectors} and Sec.~\ref{sec:spinors}, can also be represented using split octonions instead of matrices \cite{Nash-1,Nash-2,Nash-3,DeAndrade:2000jx}.
+Split octonions $\mathbb{O}^{\prime}$ form non-associative algebra with the property of alternativity.
+The algebra can be defined through the algebraic relations:

-where Latin indices (e.g. $n$) take on the values $1,2,3$ and $x^nj_n = \delta_{nm}x^nj^m$ ($\delta^{nm}$ is Kronecker's delta).
-Four of the eight real parameters in (\ref{s}), $t$ and $x^n$, denote the ordinary space-time coordinates, and $\omega$ and $\lambda^n$ are interpreted as the phase (classical action) and the wavelengths associated with the octonionic signals.

-The eight octonionic basis units in (\ref{s}) are represented by one scalar (denoted by $1$), the three vector-like objects $J_n$, the three pseudo vector-like elements $j_n$ and one pseudo scalar-like unit $I$.
-Squares of the seven imaginary units of the split octonions give the identity element but with different signs,

-Now we want to show that complete algebra of the seven hyper-complex basis units of the split octonions follows from the Moufang and Malcev relations written for only three vector-like octonionic elements $J_n$.